The faculty includes academic lecturers as well as top-level executives from the media business, e.g.

 Sol HARING is an academic, lecturer and videographer.
 She earned her doctorate in 2003 at the University of Graz, Austria in the field of educational science (adult education).
 She has worked as a Post Doc and Research Fellow at the University of East London (2003-2007) and the University of Graz, she has held a Visiting Professorship at CCNY/CUNY (2008).
 Haring’s teaching fields are Academic Writing, Methodologies, New Media, Gerontology and Gender Studies.
 As a videographer she is producing research films and research led documentaries, see videography.mur.at.

-William HORN studied Economics, International Affairs and Mathematics at the University of Wisconsin-Madison, graduated in Photography and Related Media at the School of Visual Arts in New York City and studied Anthropology at New York University, where he also taught as an adjunct professor from 1997 to 1999.
-From 2004 to 2008 Mr. Horn worked as a producer and production supervisor at UNICEF.
+William HORN is Director of Video Technology at The New York Times.
+He studied Economics, International Affairs and Mathematics at the University of Wisconsin-Madison, graduated in Photography and Related Media at the School of Visual Arts in New York City and studied Anthropology at New York University, where he also taught as an adjunct professor from 1997 to 1999.
+From 2004 to 2008 he worked as a producer and production supervisor at UNICEF.
 In 2007 he began working for The New York Times as a consultant to their Research and Development group.
 Since 2009 he has been a manager on the Times’ Video Desk, where he establishes production standards for video journalists, supervises stories, designs and implements workflows, oversees production infrastructure, player architecture, publication processes and metadata flows and trains video journalists, web producers and reporters on production and editorial issues.
 In addition, he has worked as a consultant, producer and director at WH Media, advising clients on integrated communication strategy as well as producing/directing documentary, industrial and news video.

 Claudia I. JANSSEN is a faculty member of Quadriga Hochschule Berlin.
 She formerly was an assistant professor for communication and media at the Berlin University for Professional Studies (Deutsche Universität für Weiterbildung) and a member of IMIM’s scientific board.
 She earned her PhD at the Brian Lamb School of Communication at Purdue University as a Fulbright Fellow and also holds an M.A. in sociology, media studies, and history.
 Before joining the Berlin University of Professional Studies, she was an assistant professor for public relations at Eastern Illinois University.
 Her research interests include organizational rhetoric, public relations and affairs, crisis communication and corporate social responsibility.
 Specifically, she studies how organizations engage in public discourse, communicate during crises, and address their histories.
 Her research has been published in top tier academic journals, and her latest article titled “Corporate Historical Responsibility (CHR).
 Addressinga Corporate Past of Forced Labor at Volkswagen” just appeared in the Journal of Applied Communication Research.